 How can I prevent further damage after restoration?

-To prevent further damage after restoration practice good oral health.
+To prevent further damage after restoration, practice good oral health.
 Brush your teeth twice a day with fluoride toothpaste and floss daily.
-Regular check ups and professional cleanings are key to catching problems early.
-Avoid habits like teeth grinding and chewing on hard objects as they can damage your restorations.
-With proper care your work will last for many years.
+Regular checkups and professional cleanings are key to catching problems early.
+Avoid habits like teeth grinding and chewing on hard objects, as they can damage your restorations.
+With proper care, your work will last for many years.

 Schedule A Consultation for Restorative Dentistry in Philadelphia, PA